The Marine 3: Homefront: Plot

 Jake is restricted by Wells when he plans to rescue the teens by himself; instead, Wells orders the SWAT team to storm the junkyard.
-Meanwhile, Lilly and Darren, struggling to escape, get help from a henchman who is actually an FBI Agent in disguise (Agent Alec Simms); he leads them to a room and tells them to lock it until he returns.
-The SWAT team storms the base, but they are overpowered by the syndicate.
+Meanwhile, Lilly and Darren, struggling to escape, get help from a henchman who is actually an FBI Agent in disguise, Alec Simms; he leads them to a room and tells them to lock it until he returns.
+The SWAT team storms the base, but the syndicate overpowers them.
 Jake attempts to fight Wells, but Harkin stops him.
-Harkin drove and drops him off at the junkyard and allows him to fight the syndicate.
-Jake finishes them off one-by-one, but he gets a bone to pick with a henchman named Gabriel (Aleks Paunovic), whom he defeats.
-Meanwhile, the FBI agent in disguise was caught calling Wells and got killed.
-Lilly and Darren got separated as they are trying to escape and Lilly was held captive again.
-Wells receives a call from Pope telling him that he should send an unarmed cop in a sedan to escort them to downtown; if it does not arrive in 20 minutes, Lilly will die.
-When the sedan arrives, Eckert (Michael Eklund), Pope's associate, kills the driver cop and wears his uniform.
-Jake then meets up with Darren inside the ferry; Darren, feeling guilty of Lilly's captivity, leads Jake to the spot where the sedan is.
-Jake attempts to rescue them, but he is stopped by Galen Jackson (Ben Cotton), Pope's brother in arms; the sedan then speeds away.
-Pope contacts Wells that he and Eckert should be left alone or he will kill Lilly.
-At the parking area, Jackson searches for Jake but is killed by Darren.
-After studying the map left by Pope, Jake, determined to save the city, grabs a dirt bike and speeds away with Darren on his tail.
+Harkin dropped him off at the junkyard, and allowed him to fight the syndicate.
+Jake finishes them off one-by-one, but he gets a bone to pick with a henchman named Gabrie, whom he defeats.

+The undercover FBI agent calling Wells is killed.
+Lilly and Darren separate while escaping, and Lilly is taken captive again.
+Wells receives a call from Pope saying an unarmed cop in a sedan must escort them downtown; if not, Lilly will die in 20 minutes.
+When the sedan arrives, Eckert, Pope's associate, kills the driver and wears his uniform.
+Jake meets Darren on the ferry; feeling guilty, Darren leads Jake to the sedan's location.
+Jake tries to rescue them but is stopped by Galen Jackson, Pope's ally, and the sedan speeds away.
+Pope warns Wells that he and Eckert should be alone, or Lilly dies.
+In the parking area, Jackson searches for Jake but is killed by Darren.
+After analyzing the map from Pope, Jake grabs a dirt bike to save the city, with Darren following him.

-When Pope and Eckert reach the city, they were suddenly ambushed by the FBI.
-Pope activated the bomb inside the sedan instead.
-Eckert gets killed by an FBI agent while Pope takes Lilly hostage, but he was cornered by Harkin followed by Jake who successfully kills Pope.
-Lilly then tells them that the sedan is a bomb so Jake drives the RDX into an abandoned site near the river and manages to escape the untimely explosion.
+When Pope and Eckert reach the city, they are ambushed by the FBI.
+Pope activates the sedan bomb instead.
+Eckert is killed by an agent while Pope takes Lilly hostage, but Harkin and Jake corner him, leading to Pope's death.
+Lilly reveals the sedan bomb, prompting Jake to drive it to an abandoned site near the river to escape the explosion.
 Harkin, Lilly, and Amanda rescue him, and the two sisters hug him.
-Lilly is amazed when Darren arrives, and they celebrate.
+Lilly is thrilled when Darren arrives, and they celebrate.